Albert of Brandenburg: Career

 Albert's large and liberal ideas, his correspondence with leading humanists, his friendship with Ulrich von Hutten whom he drew to his court, and his political ambitions, appear to have raised hopes that he could be won over to Protestantism; but after the German Peasants' War of 1525 he ranged himself definitely among the supporters of Catholicism, and was among the princes who joined the League of Dessau in July 1525.

 From 1514 until his flight on 21 February 1541, Albert ruled mostly from his residence Moritzburg in Halle.
 In 1531, he had a spacious new residential palace built there.
 Albert also needed a prestigious church that met his expectations at a central location in his residenz town.
-He feared for his peace of mind in heaven, and collected more than 8,100 relics and 42 holy skeletons which needed to be stored.
-From 1529, he had two parish churches standing next to each other demolished and only their four towers from c.
+He feared for his peace of mind in heaven, and collected more than 8,100 relics and 42 holy skeletons, which needed to be stored.
+From 1529, he had two parish churches standing next to each other demolished, and only their four towers from c.
 1400 with pointed helmets stood.
-Between these towers he had a large new nave built, which was named Market Church of Our Lady since she received a Marian patronage.
-However, these precious treasures, known as Hallesches Heilthum (the Halle sanctuary), indirectly related to the sale of indulgences which had triggered the Reformation a few years before because it should attract pilgrims willing to pay.
+Between these towers, he had a large new nave built, which was named Market Church of Our Lady since she received a Marian patronage.
+However, these precious treasures, known as Hallesches Heilthum (the Halle sanctuary), were indirectly related to the sale of indulgences, which had triggered the Reformation a few years before, because it should attract pilgrims willing to pay.
 Then, the cardinal and the Catholic members of the town council wanted to repress the growing influence of the Reformation by holding far grander Masses and services in a new church dedicated solely to the Blessed Virgin Mary, whose excessive worship Luther disliked.